Solidity Mutation Testing

 There are other tools, but they apparently are no longer maintained.

-Tools for languages besides solidity sometimes provide a “mutation score.”
-This is the percentage of mutants that were killed.
+Tools for languages besides Solidity sometimes provide a mutation score.
+This the the percentage of mutants that were killed.
 If 100% of the mutants were killed, then the unit tests can be relied upon to detect unwanted or accidental changes in the codebase.

 For very large codebases, having a 100% score may be impractical.
 Solidity smart contracts are quite small compared to traditional codebases, such as most backend and frontend applications.
 Aiming for a 100% mutation score for codebases that large may be infeasible.
-But because solidity smart contracts are relatively small, and bugs are catastrophic, surviving mutants should be scrutinized carefully.
+But because Solidity smart contracts are relatively small, and bugs are catastrophic, surviving mutants should be scrutanized carefully.

-Because mutation testing tests the quality of unit tests, and unit tests are generally stateless, mutation testing cannot naturally illuminate that stateful business logic is tested properly.
+Because mutation testing tests the quality of unit tests, and unit tests are generally stateless, mutation testing cannot naturally illuminate that stateful business logic is testing properly.

 Mutation testing can create hundreds of mutations, but for the sake of time, most tools only run a subset of them.
 This means important mutations that uncover bugs in the test suite may be missed.